Our team is available to assist you in working with state agencies and finding the right contractors and providers for your project.

 Property taxes are calculated using the following formula: Taxable Value ÷ $1,000 x Millage Rate = Tax Levy (amount of taxes to be paid).

-Also of note, annual property assessment increases are limited by the State Constitution to the lesser of 5% or the rate of inflation.
+Annual property assessment increases are limited by the State Constitution to the lesser of 5% or the rate of inflation.

 As a benefit to businesses, property tax exemptions are available for:

 In an ongoing effort to make the state a more attractive place for businesses to invest and grow, Michigan is phasing out its Personal Property Tax (PPT) for most businesses beginning in 2014.
 This reform will substantially reduce compliance and administrative costs for businesses and will be especially attractive to manufacturers who rely on expensive capital investments in tools and other equipment.

 School Tax in Michigan is figured into Property Tax and is part of the millage rates indicated above.

 0% as Michigan allows no local sales tax.